Auto-Discovery-Bench: Diagnosing Structured State Tracking in Oracle-Guided Discovery: Auto-Discovery-Bench

-Similar to our Chemistry setting, to imitate real-world social networks, relationships between individuals are represented using graphs, as illustrated in Fig.~\ref{Chemistry}.
-The main difference lies in the structure of the connections between nodes and the way they influence each other.
+Similar to our directed graph discovery, relationships between individuals are represented as graphs, as illustrated in Fig.~\ref{Social}.
+The main differences lie in the structure of the connections between nodes and in how they influence each other.
+To make the task more intuitive, we use the houses in Game of Thrones as an example.

-In the social network, the connections between individuals are undirected.
-An intervention on a specific person increases this person's state by 1, as well as the states of their neighboring nodes.
-Therefore, in this case, the adjacency matrix $H_{so} \in \{0,1\}^{N \times N}$ should be symmetric, where $N$ represents the number of individuals in the social network.
-The observation matrix here is denoted as $G_{so} \in \{0, 1, 2...\}^{M \times N}$, where $M$ represents the number of cycles, $N$ represents the number of individuals.
+The connections between houses are undirected.
+Here, an intervention represents an attack on a specific house, while the house state reflects its anger level.
+An intervention on a particular house increases its state, as well as the states of its neighboring houses by 1.
+Consequently, the adjacency matrix $H_{so} \in \{0,1\}^{N \times N}$ should be symmetric, where $N$ represents the number of houses in the relational network.
+The observation matrix here is denoted as $G_{so} \in \{0, 1, 2...\}^{M \times N}$, where $M$ represents the number of cycles, $N$ represents the number of houses.